 Dedicated to Changing the Face of Ovarian Cancer

 Since then, the two have formed The OVERRUN Ovarian Cancer Foundation (OOCF), a foundation dedicated to changing the face of ovarian cancer by funding much needed research.
 The majority of the funds raised from the 5K race are pledged to The University of Kansas Cancer Center and their ovarian cancer research efforts, led by Dr. Andy Godwin.
 Kelly and Kristi met with Dr. Godwin in the early planning stages of the race and were immediately impressed with his knowledge, experience and passion for his work.
 "Once we visited his lab," says Kelly, "we had no doubt that we were putting our efforts into the right hands."
 Kristi agrees, "We left energized and determined to make the run succeed."

 And succeed it has!
-2021 marked their 10 Year Anniversary Celebration and the race has grown from 700 participants in the first year to over 2000.
+2023 marks their 12 Year Anniversary Celebration and the race has grown from 700 participants in the first year to over 1200.
 They have run through sun, rain, and a virtual Covid year in 2020.
 Kelly and Kristi have been overwhelmed by the amount of support that has shown up for this overlooked and underfunded disease.
 "We're passionate about making a difference and improving ovarian cancer treatments and outcomes," says Kelly.
 Adds Kristi, "The women diagnosed with ovarian cancer are doing their parts in fighting this thing.
 Now it's our turn to do ours."
 They hope you will join them.

 WHAT WE DO

 The Majority of funds raised support much needed ovarian cancer research at The University of Kansas Cancer Center through The OVERRUN Ovarian Cancer Fund.
 We focus on projects relating to better treatment options for women, as well as finding an early detection test.